pelme/htpy/docs/usage.md

 ### Conditional rendering

-`None` and `False` will not render anything.
+`None` will not render anything.
 This can be useful to conditionally render some content.

 ```pycon title="Conditional rendering"